mikeyolang/happy-mama-application/README.md

 # happy_mama

 This is a postpartum healthcare mobile application which includes features such as remote consultations, educational resources, and a community forum, improving access to healthcare and support for mothers.
 The proposed solution aims to create a supportive community and improve health outcomes for mothers during the postpartum period.

+Happy Mama is a comprehensive postpartum healthcare mobile application that addresses the unique needs of new mothers.
+By providing remote consultations, educational resources, and a community forum, the app aims to create a supportive community and improve health outcomes for mothers during the postpartum period.

 ## Pages in The Application
 1. Welcome Screen as the first screen to see when the app starts
 2. Log in and Sign up screens